Shoppaholics/summAIze/README.md

-# summAIze
+# SummAIze

-summAIze is a project or Hack For Good Hackathon 2025, designed as a PA system to arrange and schedule meetings, automate tasks, generate summaries of emmails and arrange meetings.
+SummAIze is a project for Hack For Good Hackathon 2025, designed as a PA system to arrange and schedule meetings, automate tasks, generate summaries of emails and arrange meetings.
 It addresses the second problem statement, as a product for Singapore Book Council, with its various fetaures which will be discussed in details below, acting as an efficient PA system for users.

-summAize users Google's Gemini AI to summarise emails and automate the generation of tasks.
-Utilising the free tier of the Gemini API, this makes summAIze a cost effective system for the NPO.
+SummAize users Google's Gemini AI to summarise emails and automate the generation of tasks.
+Utilising the free tier of the Gemini API, this makes SummAIze a cost effective system for the NPO.

 <br>